datacarpentry/sql-ecology-lesson/_episodes/01-sql-basic-queries.md

     SELECT year, month, day
     FROM surveys;

-Or we can select all of the columns in a table using the wildcard *

-    SELECT *
-    FROM surveys;

 ### Limiting results

 Sometimes you don't want to see all the results you just want to get a sense of of what's being returned.
 In that case you can use the LIMIT command.
 In particular you would want to do this if you were working with large databases.

     SELECT *
     FROM surveys